Today a brand new exhibition, Made in Sheffield, opened at Millennium Gallery where it will run until 8th January 2017.

-Firstly, I need to get two layers of foundation fabric, buckram, blocked.
+Firstly, blocked two layers of buckram as a foundation fabric.
 This would give my hat the strength to survive being pulled around when I stretched the leather over it.

-I then sewed a wire into the edge of the hat to add further strength and prevent it stretching during the process of attaching the leather.
+I then sewed a wire into the edge of the hat to add further strength.
+This would also prevent the base stretching during the process of attaching the leather.

 After that, a layer of ice wool was sewn over the top.
-The leather I used was quite thin, almost gloving leather, so without this underlay the texture of the buckram would show through, spoiling the smoothness of the finished hat.
+The leather I used was quite thin, almost gloving leather.
+Without this underlay the texture of the buckram would show through, spoiling the smoothness of the finished hat.

 I also added a bias strip of tarlatan just inside the edge of the hat.
 This would allow me an anchor point to sew the leather into.
 I couldn’t stitch through the buckram, ice wool and leather without potentially doing myself, or the hat, an injury!